Simon Called Peter

 In 1921 it was met with astonishing success, and its runaway popularity won Keable a level of celebrity.
-The book reportedly sold over 600,000 copies during the 1920s, reaching a 66th edition by 1922.
+The novel reportedly sold over 600,000 copies during the 1920s, reaching a 66th edition by 1922.
 A largely autobiographical work, Simon Called Peter is the tale of a priest, Peter Graham, who has an affair in wartime France with a nurse named Julie.
 The title character almost abandons his faith for love, but experiences a direct revelation of Christ while watching a Catholic mass and is given up by his lover, who sees his sincerity.
-The book was controversial at its introduction due to its sexual and religious content.
+The novel was controversial at its introduction due to its sexual and religious content.

 It was made into a play in 1924 by Jules Eckert Goodman and Edward Knoblock; which had a short run on Broadway.

-This book is referred to in The Great Gatsby.
-Nick Carraway, the narrator, reads a chapter and claims that "either it was terrible stuff or the whisky distorted things, because it didn't make any sense to me."
+The novel is referred to in F. Scott Fitzgerald's The Great Gatsby.
+Nick Carraway, the narrator, reads a chapter after becoming inebriated and claims that "either it was terrible stuff or the whisky distorted things, because it didn't make any sense to me."

 The novel was followed by a sequel, Recompense, published in 1924, which was made into a 1925 motion picture with the same title.
+There are no surviving copies of the film, making it a lost film.